 1. In the Administration Center, under General, click Users, and then, in the right pane, double-click the user you want to configure.
 2. Click the Media tab.
-3. Under Voice Settings, in the Backup UCD group list, select the UCD group to be used if the OpenScape Contact Center system goes down and the communication platform is used to route calls.
+3. Under Voice Settings, select the backup group to be used if the OpenScape Contact Center system goes down and the communication platform is used to route calls.
+The backup routing configuration depends on the type of communication platform: - OpenScape 4000 or HiPath 4000 - In the Backup ACD group list, select the backup ACD group for the user. - OpenScape Business - In the Backup UCD group list, select the backup UCD group for the user.